vic-ma/howtodismantle.github.io/_posts/2025-04-18-Peak-a-Boo-Revealing-Peakboard-Hub-List-Data-in-your-Power-BI-Dashboards.md

 ResultTable = Table.FromRecords(RecordsList)
 {% endhighlight %}

+1. We convert the two arrays into two lists containing the headers and the items.
+2. We transform both lists with the `List.Transform` function, which applies a function to each element of the list.
+  * For the columns, we extract the `name`.
+  * For the data, we perform one more step.
+We get the value of a table cell by doing `item[value]`.
+Then, we have a list of values.
+With `Record.FromList`, we transform this list of values into a single record.
+3. We transform all the single records into a new table by using another `List.Transform`.

 ## Result

-The command we created can be easily adjusted by just changing the API key and the name of the table.
-Then it works with any table.
+The command we created can be easily modified to work with any of your tables, by changing the API key and the name of the table.

-Here's the complete command as reference and for copy and paste:
+Here's the complete command, as a reference, and for copy and pasting:

 {% highlight text %}
 let